bic-berkeley/psych-214-fall-2016/pca_solution.rst

     >>> N = np.prod(vol_shape)

 Reshape the new two-volume data array to have a first dimension length ``N`` and second dimension length 2.
-So, each column corresponds to the voxels for one volume.
+Each of the two columns corresponds to the voxels for a whole volume.

 .. nbplot::